Monday, November 16, 2009

 By the late 1930's, the "full-sized" American car had pretty much stabilized around a particular design, incorporating a riveted steel frame, a rear "live" axle with leaf springs, an inline six or eight cylinder engine (or flathead V-8), and a novel innovation, independent front suspension.

-After the war, this design remained largely the same, with the only innovation being the development of the inexpensive overhead valve V-8.
+After the war, this design remained largely the same, with the only innovation being the development of the inexpensive overhead valve V-8, along with the automatic transmission.
 The "Smallblock Chevy", introduced in 1955, is by and large, still in production today, albeit largely upgraded.

 And the basic layout of a "full-sized" mid-1950's car still exists today in the form of the SUV.
 I recently rented a Ford Excursion (they were out of minivans and this was considered an "upgrade").
 Underneath the cheap plastic dashboard and boxy SUV styling lied the heart of a 1955 Ford Crown Victoria.
 Tellingly, the "SUV" did not even have four wheel drive.

 The two cars are largely the same - a two-ton car with body-on-frame construction, solid "live" rear axle, automatic transmission with torque converter, dual control arm front suspension with coil springs, and a large, fuel-hungry V-8.
 Ford, at least has updated their engine line, dropping their 1950's era V-8's in the late 1990's (what took so long?).

 Americans apparently like these kind of cars.
 Emissions and fuel economy rules for "trucks" were laxer than for cars, and hence the "lead sled" of 1955 morphed into the "Sport Utility Vehicle" of 1995 in response to regulatory changes.